pingcap/docs-tidb-operator/en/exceptions.md

                       value: "300"
     ```

-- If `--allowed-unsafe-sysctls=net.*` cannot be configured for [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) in the Kubernetes cluster, configure TiDBGroup by [overlay](overlay.md):
+- If `--allowed-unsafe-sysctls=net.*` cannot be configured for [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) in the Kubernetes cluster, configure TiDBGroup using the [Overlay](overlay.md) feature in the following way:

     ```yaml
     apiVersion: core.pingcap.com/v1alpha1